![]() |

 Grandmother Nid and Grandchild at Breakfast time! |

-Nid invited us along with another world traveler from the USA named Miles.
-We joined the family to join in with a private Buddhist ceremony of blessings to chase away negative spirits.
-Special woven mats were laid out and the entire village cooked their best dishes to serve the 10 singing monks & royal family members.
+Nid invited us to join her and another world traveler from the USA, named Miles, for a private Buddhist ceremony of blessings designed to chase away negative spirits.
+Special woven mats were laid out, and the entire village prepared its best dishes to serve the ten singing monks and the royal family.

-Once the monks have eaten, they sit back down on the ceremonial mats and individual gifts are given to each monk.
-The monks perform their final chants and blessings and off they go.
-What foods are left is then laid out on the picnic tables for the rest of us to feast.
-What terrific fun we had met with the rest of the family and all are great conversationalists.
+After the monks finished their meals, they sat back down on the ceremonial mats, where individual gifts were presented to each monk.
+The monks then performed their final chants and blessings before departing.
+The leftover food was laid out on picnic tables for the rest of us to enjoy.
+We had a wonderful time meeting the rest of the family, and everyone was a fantastic conversationalist.

 ![]() |